 There are two other homes on the site.
 The 1895 house which was the home to John’s son Dick Jarrell, his wife Mamie and their 12 children.
 Next time your child cries about someone else in his/her space, bring him to this modest abode and try to figure out how you would stack 14 people into it.

-The 1920’s house is a beautiful farmhouse built with lumber cut and milled on site.
+The 1920’s house is a beautiful farmhouse built with lumber cut and milled on-site.
 It has 10 large rooms and was a MAJOR upgrade from the 1895 house.
-This home is not on the tour, but it is a bed and breakfast if you’d like to visit and stay (although it is temporarily closed due to COVID-19).
+This home is not on the tour, but it is a bed and breakfast if you’d like to visit and stay.

 It wasn’t all work and there is a short movie in the visitor’s center that includes interviews with Jarrell descendants who grew up on the farm telling first hand stories of what life was like.
 It’s worth the time investment to give you a sense of the real people that lived here.